 Marriage and family therapist.
 This type of provider has a master’s degree or doctorate in a mental health subject.

 Make sure your healthcare team members are board certified or licensed for their specialty.

-This means they have the special training and approval of an official group.
-Questions
+This means they have special training and the approval of an official group.
+Ask questions

 Do you have any special training for treating asthma?